-Coconut is a delicious, electrolyte-filled, natural beverage that may benefit your heart, moderate your blood sugar, help improve kidney health, and keep you refreshed and hydrated after a workout.
+Coconut is a delicious, electrolyte-filled, natural beverage that may benefit your heart, moderate your blood sugar, help improve your kidney health and keep you refreshed and hydrated after a workout.

-However, if you drink too much coconut water, it may be bad to your health.
+However, if you drink too much coconut water, it may be bad for your health.